struqt/struqt-utilities/struqt-util-benchmark/README.md

 java -jar target/jmh-struqt-util-benchmark-?VERSION?.jar
 ```

-> Note: The value of `?VERSION?` depoends on the version of your work copy
+> Note: The value of `?VERSION?` depends on the version of your work copy